 I am going to give myself the first week of September before I switch over to another book.
 I was thinking about The Lies of Locke Lamora.
 It is a fantasy book but it is also an Ocean's Eleven like heist tale that could be considered a crime or thriller type of novel.
 I was also debating about The Godfather which is unmistakably a crime novel.

-✅ Beat Judgement.
+✅ Beat Judgment.

-It took me 38 hours but I finally beat Judgement.
+It took me 38 hours but I finally beat Judgment.
 I am still floored by how complex and engrossing the story was especially near the end.
 I was going in expecting a slapstick tale set against a Tokyo backdrop but it was much more than that.
-The writing was top notch and beating Judgement has really made me want to play the other games in the Yakuza series.
+The writing was top notch and beating Judgment has really made me want to play the other games in the Yakuza series.
 I already own Yakuza 0 and hope I can carve out some time this year to play it.

 🙅🏻♂️ Play 10+ hours of Monster Hunter World in preparation for the release of Iceborne in September.